Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Features of Chialvo neuron

 \subsection{Fixed points of the proposed system}

 A fixed point analysis of the two-dimensional Chialvo map has been done in \cite{Jh06}.
 In this section, we attempt to understand the number of fixed points exhibited by system \eqref{eq:ChialvoMag}.
-Researchers have made progress to analyse the fixed points in the case of linear three dimensional map in \cite{Ra17}.
-The map in \eqref{eq:ChialvoMag} involves exponential terms and hence analytical study of the fixed point gets difficult.
-The fixed point to \eqref{eq:ChialvoMag} is given by solving the three simultaneous equations.
+Researchers have made progress \blu{in analyzing} the fixed points in the case of \blu{the} linear three-dimensional \blu{maps} in \cite{Ra17}.
+The map in \eqref{eq:ChialvoMag} involves exponential terms, and hence the analytical study of the fixed point gets difficult.
+The fixed point of \eqref{eq:ChialvoMag} are given by solving the three simultaneous equations

 This leads to solving a transcendental equation